-I bought a copy of Titanfall 2 here the other day despite the IPv6 networking issues I faced when trying to get it.
-However, I had one serious qualm when buying it for Windows that almost made me decide against purchasing it: I can’t play it on the Xbox.
+I bought a copy of Titanfall 2 here the other day despite the IPv6 networking issues I faced when trying to purchase it.
+However, I’d one serious qualm when buying it for Windows that almost made me decide against purchasing it: I can’t play it on the Xbox.

 I bought two copies of the original Titanfall: one for Windows to play with friends on Windows and one for Xbox One to play with friends there.
 The differentiation between the two platforms is kind of silly these days as the Xbox One now runs on the Windows 10 kernel and operating system.

-Microsoft seem to agree with me and have started dual-licensing games for Windows and Xbox under the Xbox Play Anywhere program.
+Microsoft seems to agree with me and has started dual-licensing games for Windows and Xbox under the Xbox Play Anywhere program.
 Participating games can be bought with one license that works for both PCs running Windows 10 and the Xbox One console.
-There is no extra charge to play it on both systems, but it can only be played on one at a time.
-Play Anywhere is only supported by a handful of games so far; most of which are published by Microsoft Studios.
+There’s no extra charge to play it on both systems, but it can only be played on one at a time.
+Play Anywhere’s only supported by a handful of games so far; most of which are published by Microsoft Studios.

-Titanfall 2 is published by EA and despite the game game being available for both Xbox and Windows, it isn’t part of the Xbox Play Anywhere program.
-Which means that I’d either have to decide which platform to get it for, buy two copies of the game, or just don’t bother with getting it until EA starts being a bit more customer friendly.
+Titanfall 2 is published by EA and despite the game being available for both Xbox and Windows, it isn’t part of the Xbox Play Anywhere program.
+This means that I’d either have to decide which platform to get it for, buy two copies of the game, or just don’t bother with getting it until EA starts being a bit more customer-friendly.

-EA doesn’t sell their games through the Windows Store, but distributes their Windows titles through their own EA Origin Store.
+EA doesn’t sell its games through the Windows Store, but distributes its Windows titles through its own EA Origin Store.
 On Xbox, they don’t have any other choice than to distribute it through the Xbox Store.
-For a game to work with Xbox Play Anywhere, it has to be sold in Microsoft’s online stores on both platform for the digital licenses to work.
-EA probably doesn’t want to give Microsoft a cut of their sales, which I totally understand, but it doesn’t make me dislike EA anymore for it.
+For a game to work with Xbox Play Anywhere, it has to be sold in Microsoft’s online stores on both platforms for the digital licenses to work.
+EA probably doesn’t want to give Microsoft a cut of its sales, which I totally understand, but it doesn’t make me dislike EA anymore for it.

-EA has their own “game vault” subscription services too that is available for both the Xbox and Windows.
+EA has its own “game vault” subscription services too that’s available for both the Xbox and Windows.
 Subscribers get access to a bunch of EA games, including Titanfall 1, for a monthly subscription fee.
 Unfortunately, the vault service on Xbox is called EA Access and the Windows version is called Origin Access.
 If you subscribe to one of the services, you don’t have access to the games through the other service.
-They’re treated as separate subscriptions and there is no rebate for getting both.
+They’re treated as separate subscriptions and there’s no rebate for getting both.

-Cross platform game licensing have been a long standing pet peeve of mine.
-I can only hope EA and Microsoft can come to some sort of arrangement over cross platform licensing.
-I doubt I’ll be buying another game that is available on multiple platforms, but where the licensing limits me to only one platform in the future.
+Cross-platform game licensing has been a long-standing pet peeve of mine.
+I can only hope EA and Microsoft can come to some sort of arrangement over cross-platform licensing.
+I doubt I’ll be buying another game that’s available on multiple platforms, but where the licensing limits me to only one platform in the future.